nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 4.1 Command Box
 ChopChop does your bidding by listening to your commands — the `Command Box` is where you type your textual commands.
 After typing your commands, press <kbd>enter</kbd> to execute the command.

-For a quick overview on the commands ChopChop can perform,
+To learn about the commands you can perform, check out our [command summary](#commandSummary) for a quick overview or our [commands](#commands) for a detailed walkthrough.

 <div style="text-align: center; padding-bottom: 2em">